 I finished my M42 in 30 hours.
 It was a big challenge, but the result was really nice: a persuasive model.
 Considering some assembly challenges, it requires moderate or higher modeling experience.

-For those who make modern armor models, especially those who prefer the Vietnamese era, they will want to add this armored kit to their collections.
+Those who make modern armor models, especially those who prefer the Vietnamese era, will want to add this armored kit to their collections.